ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/centos-nginx.md

 This is an optional step and will improve system security and is highly recommended.

 [Let’s Encrypt SSL installation documentation](/docs/installation/providers/enterprise/centos-nginx-ssl)

+<a id="3-gui-faveo-installer" name="3-gui-faveo-installer"></a>
+### 7. Install Faveo
+At this point if the domainname is propagated properly with your server’s IP you can open Faveo in browser just by entering your domainname.
+You can also check the Propagation update by Visiting this site www.whatsmydns.net.

+Now you can install Faveo via [GUI](/docs/installation/installer/gui) Wizard or [CLI](/docs/installation/installer/cli)

 <a id="final-step" name="final-step"></a>
 ### 8. Final step